Published by Christina Riley. Last Updated on November 3, 2023.

 Ticket prices are based on vehicle size and the date you are visiting.
 There are three date types designated by color and three vehicle sizes as well.

-2023 Tickets should go on sale on October 2nd.
-While we wait for the official prices to be announced this year, here is a quick breakdown of the prices for Winter Lights at the NC Arboretum in 2022: availability
+2023 Tickets should are on sale now.
+Here is a quick breakdown of the prices for Winter Lights at the NC Arboretum in 2023:

 - Large vehicles ran from $75 for weekday and non-holiday dates to $125 for holiday dates.